Neki/fcd/README.md

 #### Add the fcd function to your shell

 fcd is not a shell builtin and thus can not change the current working directory of your shell.
 Instead, it writes the selected bookmark to the file `~/.fcdresult`.
-You have to defined a shell function to read this file and `cd`.
+You have to define a shell function to read this file and `cd`.
 To be able to use fcd as intended, add the following function to the file `~/.bashrc` (if you are using another shell, change as needed):

 ```bash